Stratio/sparta/README.md

  Aggregated data feeds directly to end users, publishers, and advertisers, among others.

- In Sparkta we want to start delivering real-time services.
+ In Sparta we want to start delivering real-time services.
 Real-time monitoring could be really nice, but your company needs to work in the same way as digital companies:

  Rethinking existing processes to deliver them faster, better.